tayganr/MCW-Azure-Synapse-Analytics-and-AI/Whiteboard design session/WDS trainer guide - Azure Synapse Analytics and AI.md

 *High Level Architecture*

-1. Diagram your initial vision for handling the top-level requirements for data loading, data transformation, storage, machine learning modeling, and reporting.
+1. Diagram your initial vision for handling the top-level requirements for data discovery, governance, loading, data transformation, storage, machine learning modeling, and reporting.

     The following diagram illustrates the high level process for the "cold path" of the data pipeline architecture.
 It begins with ingesting the data from the Oracle, SAP Hana and Teradata sources.
 This can be done within Azure Synapse Analytics using Azure Synapse Pipelines containing the Copy Data activity, which lands the data in Azure Data Lake Gen2.
 When performing initial exploration of the data in the data lake, the data can be readily explored using Azure Synapse SQL to explore it with T-SQL or using Azure Synapse Spark to explore it within notebooks.